 Who to call in the event of a burst pipe

 Don’t know what to do next?
 We do.

 If a pipe does burst in your home, the best thing to do is to act quickly and turn off the water supply and any electrical items, including your water heating system, in case of flooding.

-Should the worst happen, and the cold weather and/or a burst pipe causes flooding in your home, we will be there to help with the aftermath and restoration.
+Should the worst happen, and the cold weather or a burst pipe cause flooding in your home, we will deal with the aftermath and restoration.